-Badger in partnership with Gator and P3, recently hosted an insightful webinar led by Talysha Reeve, an internationally recognised podiatrist, lecturer, and biomechanics specialist from the University of South Australia.
+In partnership with Gator and P3, Badger recently hosted an insightful webinar led by Talysha Reeve, an internationally recognised podiatrist, lecturer, and biomechanics specialist from the University of South Australia.
 The session explored how safety footwear design and fit directly influence the health, comfort, and productivity of logistics and warehouse workers and what employers can do to reduce injuries and absenteeism.

 Research shared by Talysha shows that mechanical load exceeding the body’s capacity is a primary driver of injury and poor footwear can magnify that risk.
 Each additional gram in a work boot compound over thousands of steps, leading to fatigue, altered gait, and musculoskeletal strain.